 Mr. Radin is the author of The Business Judgment Rule: Fiduciary Duties of Corporate Directors, a four-volume, 6,000-page treatise that has been cited in over 50 judicial decisions.
-Mr. Radin received a Burton Award for Legal Achievement, given to lawyers who exhibit excellence in legal writing, in the category “Best Authoritative Book By A Partner In A Law Firm” at a June 2011 ceremony in the Great Hall of the Library of Congress.
-This was Mr. Radin’s second Burton Award for Legal Achievement, the first coming in 2005 for The New Stage of Corporate Governance Litigation: Section 220 Demands published in the Cardozo Law Review and described as “an excellent discussion and analysis” of Section 220 jurisprudence by the Delaware Supreme Court in Seinfeld v.
+Mr. Radin received a Burton Award for Legal Achievement, given to lawyers who exhibit excellence in legal writing, in the category “Best Authoritative Book By A Partner In A Law Firm” at a ceremony in the Great Hall of the Library of Congress.
+This is one of three Burton Award for Legal Achievement awarded to Mr. Radin, the first coming in 2005 for The New Stage of Corporate Governance Litigation: Section 220 Demands, published in the Cardozo Law Review and described as “an excellent discussion and analysis” of Section 220 jurisprudence by the Delaware Supreme Court in Seinfeld v.
 Verizon Communications, Inc., 909 A.2d 117, 120 n.12 (2006).
+The most recent came in 2018 for an article entitled “Fiduciary Duties of Corporate Directors in Uncertain Times” commissioned by Columbia Law School’s Millstein Center for Global Markets and Corporate Ownership at the request of participants in the Center’s General Counsel Corporate Governance Summit.
 Mr. Radin has published numerous additional articles in law reviews and other professional publications.

-Mr. Radin holds a BA with distinction in all subjects from Cornell University and a JD from Columbia Law School, where he was a Harlan Fiske Stone Scholar.
+Mr. Radin holds a B.A. with distinction in all subjects from Cornell University and a J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar.